-Reference Title Summ ary of change Application date of standard Application date for Group AASB 9 and relevant amending Financial Instruments for cla 9 includes requirements for a simpler approach ssification and measurement of financial assets ared with the requirements of AASB 139.
-1 January 2018 date for standards The m ain changes are described below.
-The m (a) (b) ain changes are described below.
-Financial assets that are debt instruments will be classified based on: (2) The objective of the entity's business model for managing the financial assets; (3) The characteristics of the contractual cash flows.
-Allows an irrevocable election on initial recognition to present gains and losses on investments in equity instruments that are not held for trading in other comprehensive income.
+Reference Title Summ ary of change Application date of standard Application date for Group AASB 9 and relevant amending Financial Instruments for cla 9 includes requirements for a simpler approach ssification and measurement of financial assets red with the requirements of AASB 139.
+1 January 2018 1 January 2018 standards The m ain changes are described below. (a) Financial assets that are debt instruments will be classified based on: (2) The objective of the entity's business model for managing the financial assets; (3) The characteristics of the contractual cash flows. recognitic investmen held for th Dividends are a retu profit or la recycling (c) Financial measured initial rec significan recognitic measurin the gains bases. (d) Where the liabilities accounted > The c risk an incom Allows an irrevocable election on initial recognition to present gains and losses on investments in equity instruments that are not held for trading in other comprehensive income.
 Dividends in respect of these investments that are a return on investment can be recognised in profit or loss and there is no impairment or recycling on disposal of the instrument.
 Financial assets can be designated and measured at fair value through profit or loss at initial recognition if doing so eliminates or significantly reduces a measurement or recognition inconsistency that would arise from measuring assets or liabilities, or recognising the gains and losses on them, on different bases.
-Where the fair value option is used for financial liabilities the change in fair value is to be accounted for as follows: The change attributable to changes in credit risk are presented in other comprehensive income (OCI)The remaining change is presented in profit or loss.
-01 1033.
+Where the fair value option is used for financial liabilities the change in fair value is to be accounted for as follows: The change attributable to changes in credit risk are presented in other comprehensive income (OCI) The remaining change is presented in profit or loss.